 In May 2018, the European General Data Protection Regulation, also known as GDPR, becomes enforceable.

 This Regulation has far-reaching consequences.
 The fines in case of data breaches or non-compliance can be very high.
-As the GDPR is about data privacy and protection, it’s clear that you must also look at it if you have an Internet of Things project whereby personal data is involved.
+As the GDPR is about data privacy and the protection of personal data, it’s clear that you must also look at it if you have an Internet of Things project whereby personal data is involved.

 Attention: the Regulation concerns all companies that process personal data of EU citizens, no matter where these companies or ‘data processors’ are.
 So, it also applies for organizations outside of the EU.